Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[A.1.3 is subject to an amendment by: ] #entangledRules(("C.1.1", "F.1.2", "G.2.1", "7.1.3.c", "CE20.1.2"))\
 #entangled[A.1.3 is referenced by: ] #entangledRule("CE20.1.3.a")\
 A.1.4) The options.txt file must not be altered to circumvent the bounds to the settings set by the game.
-- A.1.4.a) If a settings value is not possible to achieve through adjusting the in-game sliders/buttons (such as non-interger FOVs), it must not be used.
+- A.1.4.a) If a settings value is not possible to achieve through adjusting the in-game sliders/buttons (such as non-integer FOVs), it must not be used.
 Any slider setting without game-enforced intervals (e.g. mouseSensitivity) may be set to any float value within its bounds.
   - A.1.4.a.i) Exception: maxFps may be set to any integer value between 10 and 260 (Unlimited), inclusive.
 - A.1.4.b) Exception: gamma may be set to within the range of 0.0 to 5.0.
   - A.1.4.b.i) Guidance: The Planifolia mod allows this option to take effect in 1.19+.